Sally Phillips: Career

 In 2004, she took the title role in the BBC radio sitcom Clare in the Community which ended after 74 episodes in 2019.
 In August 2005, she returned to the stage after a long absence, in Oscar Wilde's The Importance of Being Earnest at the Oxford Playhouse.
 In 2006, she appeared in the Australian comedy feature BoyTown; on television, she appeared as Clare Winchester in the BBC2 science fiction comedy Hyperdrive.

 In the second series of Green Wing, Phillips played the character of Holly, whose appearance threatens the blossoming relationship between Mac (Julian Rhind-Tutt) and Caroline (Tamsin Greig).
-Between 2006 and 2009, she had a recurring role in the BBC's comedy Jam & Jerusalem as Natasha "Tash" Vine, a scatterbrained New Ager.
+Between 2006 and 2009, she had a recurring role in the BBC's comedy Jam & Jerusalem.

 In 2009, Phillips took the role of Tilly in Miranda as Miranda Hart's character's irritating upper-class friend.
 The series found critical success and Phillips remained a part of the show throughout its duration, from 2009 to 2015.

-She also had a guest-star part in E4's Skins, series 3 playing Pandora's mother.

-In 2009, Phillips won a British Film Council screenwriting competition for her film Fag Mountain.
 Her first feature film script, The Decoy Bride, started production in spring 2010.
 Phillips appeared in a supporting role in the film, playing Emma, a Hollywood assistant.
 The film was released in February 2012, premièring first on cable television and as a digital download, and then had a limited theatrical release.

-In December 2010, she appeared in the BBC1 drama Accidental Farmer.